 You should bear in mind that you will still need to disclose ultimate beneficial owners and controllers.

-It is strongly recommended that administrators and trustees take the following steps in advance of 2016:
+It is strongly recommended that administrators and trustees ensure that they:

-- identify whether there are any UK companies within your portfolio or structure
+- identify whether there are any UK companies within their portfolio or structure

 - contact the UK company directly and gain an understanding of how the directors are proposing to deal with the new obligations in the coming year

-- brief colleagues within your organisation to make sure that any queries received from UK companies are picked up promptly and dealt with by an appropriate person and
+- brief colleagues within their organisation to make sure that any queries received from UK companies are picked up promptly and dealt with by an appropriate person; and

 - take appropriate legal advice if unsure of the impact of the legislation on your structure.